 - Cornish Holiday Cottage for 1 week Andrea Searle

 Queens Award for Voluntary Service

 The Marlens organisation is proud and delighted to have been awarded this honour, the equivalent of the MBE.

-The Lake is closed for public access 16-29 January.
+The Lake is open again.
 Check out our water sports page for more information.

 Lake Water Quality: